 Polar Careers adheres to the National Association of Colleges and Employers (NACE) Principles for Professional Practice.

-Data collection and access to student information is governed by several campus and federal policies found here: ONU E-Commerce Policy and FERPA Information.
+Data collection and access to student information is governed by several campus and federal policies found here.